Melissa K. Norris

 Learn how to make apple butter like the pioneers of old… because can one get much more old-fashioned than jars of thick apple creaminess?
-I love the twist on this recipe to use apple cider in place of water for an even more apply experience.
+I love the twist on this recipe to use apple cider in place of water for an even more appley experience.

 Don't you love it when you meet someone new and have an instant connection?
 That's how I felt when I first met Appalachian author Joanne Bischof and now here she is on my blog showing you how to make apple butter!